GinoMan/CSharpPythonBridgePOC/PythonRunner/README.md

-# CSharpPythonBridgePOC - C# Library #
+# CSharpPythonBridgePOC - Python Code #

 This is a proof of concept of communicating between [C#.NET][2] and [Python 3.8][3] code by creating a DLL/DLLs that can then be called by Python code.

 # What does it do? #

-This implements the C# Library called by the Python code.
-See the main [README][1] for details.
+This is the Python script that consumes the Library code.
+Please see the main [README][1] for details.

 # Concept #